Sister Cities: Grand Rapids and Gangnam

 We support the exchange of ideas, understanding, appreciation, and support for the close historical and economic ties between the people of Korea, the U.S. and our own state of Michigan.

 Thank you for your interest!
-Korean Connection will be hosting Korean language classes for Levels 1 & 2 via Zoom very soon.
+Korean Connection hosts Korean language classes for Levels 1 & 2 via Zoom.

-The six week course for each level will begin in July, and be held every Saturday from 10am - 11:30 am EST.
+The six week course for each level is held every Saturday morning for six weeks from 10am - 11:30 am EST.

 Sign up online and reserve your spot today!